 - Elective courses in policy (6 credit hours) and advanced science (3 credit hours) build on foundational material.

-- Finally, students are invited to explore course offerings throughout UNCW and the broader North Carolina university system available through Distance Education to meet individual interests and goals (9 credit hours).
+- Finally, students are invited to explore course offerings throughout UNCW and the broader North Carolina university system available through Distance Education to meet individual interests, goals and their Coastal and Ocean Policy elective requirement (9 credit hours).

-Full time students can complete the course in two years.
+Full time students can complete the curriculum in two years.
 Part-time students may take no more than 5 years to complete the curriculum.

 |MCOP 502 Topics in the Biological and Environmental Science of Coastal Issues||ECN 525 Environmental Economics|